Why the Proposed Tax Hike on Bitcoin is Unfair

 The European and International Context

 Europe, moreover, has a radically different view of the crypto phenomenon than Italian lawmakers and regulators.
-The preamble to the Markets in Crypto-Assets regulation states that “the Union has a political interest in developing and promoting the adoption of transformative technologies in the financial sector […] which, together with the crypto-assets sector itself, will lead to economic growth and new job opportunities for Union citizens.”
+The preamble preamble to the Markets in Crypto-Assets regulation states that “the Union has a political interest in developing and promoting the adoption of transformative technologies in the financial sector […] which, together with the crypto-assets sector itself, will lead to economic growth and new job opportunities for Union citizens.”

 The crypto issue even has relevance in the U.S. presidential race.
-Trump declares that “Bitcoin represents freedom, sovereignty, and independence from government coercion and control.”
+Trump declares declares that “Bitcoin represents freedom, sovereignty, and independence from government coercion and control.”
 He promises to establish a Bitcoin reserve as a “national strategic reserve” and asserts, “We will have regulations, but the rules will be written by people who […] want to see the [crypto] industry thrive, not sink.”

 The Italian Crypto Industry